linode/docs/docs/quick-answers/use-nano-to-edit-files-in-linux.md

  - '[Emacs, nano, or Vim: Choose your Terminal-Based Test Editor Wisely](https://medium.com/linode-cube/emacs-nano-or-vim-choose-your-terminal-based-text-editor-wisely-8f3826c92a68)'
 ---

-GNU nano, or more commonly, nano is the basic editor built-in to most Linux distributions.
+GNU nano, or more commonly, nano is the basic, built-in editor for most Linux distributions.
 In this QuickAnswer, we'll cover some of the essentials to help you get started.

 To learn more, visit our full guide on [using nano](/docs/tools-reference/tools/using-nano).

 ## Use nano to Open a System File